ahnv/docs-keep-a-changelog/features/url-rewriters/cloudinary.md

 This feature is currently in beta.
 Some transformations may not work as expected.
 {% endhint %}

+## Configuration

+After enabling Cloudinary rewriter, you have the option to enable "Keep cloudinary asset and delivery types".
+When turned on, the rewriter preserves specific Cloudinary URL paths such as `image/upload`, `video/upload`, and `raw/upload`.\

 ## Supported Transformations

 The following Cloudinary transformations are supported for translation: